1 / 10

-All versions are pretty good.
+All versions of the Volvo XC40 are pretty good.
 If you’re an undemanding driver, we’d say even the regular T3 will prove fine, although you might prefer the eight-speed automatic gearbox rather than the manual.
 A stick-shift really doesn’t fit in this car.
 The mild hybrid B4 is a good all-rounder for longer trips (and has the auto ’box as standard) and you don’t really need the B5.

-Even the D3 has 150PS, while the D4 has 190PS.
-Only the base D3 model is a manual.
+Even the D3 diesel engine has 150PS, while the D4 has 190PS.
+Only the base D3 model is a manual gearbox.
 The XC40 Recharge electric and plug-in hybrid models are set to become popular as well, the plug-in hybrid particularly so.
-They do, however, take XC40 prices up to a rather lofty level.
+They do, however, take Volvo XC40 prices up to a rather lofty level.

-The entry-level trim is Momentum, and it comes really well equipped.
-The trouble is, R-Design grade offers a sportier look, with just that bit extra visual appeal outside and in.
+The entry-level trim Volvo XC40 Momentum comes surprisingly well equipped.
+The trouble is the XC40 R-Design grade offers a sportier look, with just that bit extra visual appeal outside and in.
 We can see buyers being drawn to it, both in new car showrooms and on second-hand forecourts.